RobDavenport/Game-Design/CCG/Waves/Wave 1/Design.md

 Main Keywords:
 Flow - Triggered: When a spell is played, something happens Lifesteal - Passive: Any damage dealt by this card causes the controller to gain life equal to the amount.
-Momentum -
 Rally - Triggered: When this card enters, something happens.
 Overwhelm - Passive: Excess combat damage is dealt to the defending player.

-Aether - Flow & Tempo
+Aether - Card Draw + Manipulation
-Card draw, and playing spell based synergies.
+Card draw, and tempo

 Biom - Lifegain & Value
 Lifegain and Lifesteal based synergies.

-Kinesis - Momentum & Aggro
+Kinesis - Flow Based Aggro
-Abilities which unlock or effects improve if opponents have taken damage this turn.
+Gain additional effects when playing spells.

 Entropy - Sacrifice & Reanimation
 Recur cards from the trash back to hand or directly into play.